Search

 pharmacology mnemonics example for adrenergic agonists

-To understand how the story and linking method might work for this term, look at the example above:
+To understand how the story and linking method might work for this term, look at the example pictured above:

-We have Adidas shoes balancing on Kylo Ren’s head as he’s talking about addiction to playing Sega Genesis with a person named Renee.
+You see Adidas shoes balancing on Kylo Ren’s head as he’s talking about addiction to playing Sega Genesis with a person named Renee.

 From there, you just add on more associations for the “agonist” part of the term.
-And if you were to use someone like Kylo Ren, he’s an “antagonist” in parts of the stories he appears in.
+And if you were to use someone like Kylo Ren, he’s an “antagonist” in parts of the Star Wars stories he appears in.

 • Cough